Monotone Symplectic Six-Manifolds that admit a Hamiltonian GKM Action are diffeomorphic to Smooth Fano Threefolds

 Let $k_1\in \operatorname{IND}_{i(e_{j_1})}$ be the index and $h_1$ be the vector as in $(ii)$.
 Since for all $i=1,\dots, \frac{1}{2}\left| E\right|$ \eqref{EQ1: Lemma: Projection Test} holds and for all $k\in \operatorname{IND}_{i(e_{j_1})}$ \eqref{EQ2: Lemma: Projection Test} holds, we conclude that there exists an integer $A_1\in \Z$ such that

 Now consider the edge $e_{j_2}$.
 For the same reason as above, there exists an integer $A_2\in \Z$ such that

-Since the kernel Condition (K1) is satisfied, the vectors $f_{j_1}$ and $f_{j_2}$ are both non zero.
-By $(iii)$ both vector $h_1$ and $h_2$ are non zero.
+Since the kernel Condition (K1) is satisfied, the vectors $f_{j_1}$ and $f_{j_2}$ are both non-zero.
+By $(iii)$ both vector $h_1$ and $h_2$ are non-zero.
 Hence, since by $(iii)$ one vector pair as in \eqref{EQ3: Lemma: Projection Test} is linearly dependent, we have that the matrix $\mathbf{M}$ maps the set of the vectors $f_{j_1}, f_{j_2}, h_1,$ and $h_2$ onto a set of pairwise linearly dependent vectors.
 By $(iv)$ the $(3\times4)$, whose column vectors are $f_{j_1}, f_{j_2}, h_1,$ and $h_2$ has matrix rank $3$.
 So we conclude that the matrix rank of $\mathbf{M}$ is strictly smaller than $2$.
 This is a contradiction. \end{proof}

 In the following example we apply Lemma \ref{Lemma: Projection Test}.

 \begin{example} Consider the $3$-GKM skeleton as in Figure \ref{Figure: GKMSkeletonGraph6one}.

 The structure matrix is